The Texas Dyslexia Handbook

 The best contacts for HPISD parents of dyslexic students are:

 PTI projects are funded by the U.S. Department of Education in Washington, DC.
 Their charge is to educate parents on the special education process.
 Partners Resource Network (PRN) is the non-profit agency that is funded to administer the three PTI Projects which cover the state of Texas.
 All of the projects share the common purpose of empowering parents of children and youth with disabilities in their roles as parents, decision makers, and advocates for their children.
-The best contact for HPISD families is Jim Wright, Partners Resource Network: 469-388-8662 or .
+The best contact for HPISD families is Jim Wright, Partners Resource Network: 469-388-8662 or email@example.com.
 Read More

 Got questions about Special Education in Texas?
 SPEDTex can help!
 We provide information and resources that can help you understand your child’s disability, your rights and responsibilities under Individuals with Disabilities Education Act (IDEA) and facilitate collaboration that supports the development and delivery of services to children with disabilities in our State…